top of page

 Conflict, Extremism, and Political Violence

-Inter-Rebel Competition Project
+Inter-Rebel Competition & Consolidation

 Syria, Civil War, Jihadist Groups, Extremism

-gaps in our understanding of inter-rebel conflict by examining the sources of inter-rebel competition and consolidation within the Syrian Civil War.
+conflicts around the world.
+My research fills some of these gaps in our understanding of inter-rebel conflict by examining the sources of inter-rebel competition and consolidation within the Syrian Civil War.
 The Syrian Conflict, which began with hundreds of rival rebel groups have gradually narrowed to include only a few major factions, with the role of the largest cohesive groups being occupied by Hay'at Tahrir al-Sham (HTS).
 This research seeks to examine groups such as Hayat Tahrir al-Sham (Al-Nusra / HTS), Islamic State of Iraq and al-Sham (ISIL / ISIS), Jamaat Nusrat al-Islam wal Muslimeen (JNIM), and the Afghan Taliban (AT).
 As part of this project, multiple factors and mechanisms, including outbidding, rebel governance, media, and foreign fighters are examined in relation to rebel consolidation.
 Find out more about research on this topic and the comparative strength of major non-state actors active in the conflict by visiting the NSATD database.

-Terrorist and Violent Extremist Content
+Countering Terrorist and Violent Extremist Content (TVEC)

-Emerging Online Harms
+AI Security & Emerging Online Harms

 weston-cwd.jpg